 The insured person has an option of free cancellation under which he can cancel his plan within fifteen days of its commencement, provided that no claims have been made yet for it.

 As the three years of the policy gets completed, the policy becomes eligible to offer surrender value benefits.
 There is another benefit of acquiring the loan which the policyholder can take against the policy.

-The documents required to be insured under this insurance plan are subject to the sum assured amount quoted and the premiums which are paid for it.
-Some of the documents which are required for the policy are the application form which should be correctly filled, the address and the age proof on whose name the policy is going to be made.
-Other than this other KYC documents such as PAN card, Adhaar card, and Tax details are also to be given.
-One needs to submit the medical history and if there is any problem the reports of the diagnosis should also be submitted.
+The documents required to be insured under this insurance plan are subject to the Sum Assured amount quoted and the premiums which are paid for it.
+Some of the documents which are required for the policy are the following:

-To get the claim on the maturity of policy the person insured is required to submit a discharge form along with the original certificate of policy which is given by LIC in the favor of policyholder with it.
-The policyholder has to provide the bank details for the transfer of money into his account.
+To get the claim on the maturity of the policy the person insured is required to submit a discharge form along with the original certificate of policy which is given by LIC in favor of policyholder with it.
+The policyholder has to provide the bank account details for NEFT transfer of the maturity amount.

 Even if one has to surrender the policy then also a discharge form attached with prior documents issued by LIC and all other certificates are to be submitted.
-Bank details are also to be given to get the surrender value in the account of the policyholder.
+Bank details are also to be given for NEFT transfer to get the surrender value in account of the policyholder.

 1. How much bonus is there under this plan?

-Under this plan, the rate of the bonus will not be fixed.
+Under this plan, the rate of the bonus is not fixed.
 It completely varies according to the performance of the insurance company and paid only if the insurance company makes any benefit in the financial year.